 The upper Blackwater contains largemouth bass, black crappie, sunfish, chain pickerel, white perch, and other species.
 An emerging northern snakehead fishery in the Blackwater River Watershed draws anglers from across the state.

 A few miles to the south, the Transquaking and Chicamacomico rivers are also known for their unique fisheries.
-On both waterways, snakeheads are targeted extensively by anglers.
-In addition to snakeheads, both rivers are known for their largemouth bass, pickerel, white perch, blue catfish, channel catfish, and other species.
+On both waterways, northern snakeheads are targeted extensively by anglers.
+In addition to snakeheads, both rivers are known for their largemouth bass, pickerel, crappie, white perch, blue catfish, channel catfish, and other species.

 Near Salisbury, tidal bass fishing is popular, along with fishing for perch, catfish, and crappie.
 Along its mid-section, freshwater species give way to striped bass, white perch, catfish, and saltwater species.